 Table of Contents

 Do you know 90% of new eCommerce stores fail in their first four months?
-Every day, online merchants face a ton of problems that might shut their stores off.
-Running a Shopify one product store, you’ll also have to handle lots of issues.
+Every day, online merchants face tons of problems that might shut their stores off.

 Choosing the right product is the key to any store’s success, especially with a single product store.